YoussefAlsoufi/Flask_Login_RestAPI/README.md

-  2- we can create an action to check the submit time column in database, for users who still didn't active their accounts so, if more that 24 hours, it will remove them.
+  2- we can create an action to check the submit time column in database, for users who still didn't active their accounts so, if more that 24 hours, it will remove them. we can create a periodic task that runs every hour to check and delete unverified users in our database, you can use a task scheduler like Celery along with a message broker like Redis.